Gum Disease Columbia MD

 Periodontal Therapy in Columbia, MD

-The goal of periodontal therapy is to restore the damaged tissue of your gums caused by gum disease.
-Dental plaque is the main cause of gum disease, making it essential to practice good brushing and flossing habits on a daily basis.
-However, the mouth has many hard-to-reach areas, which makes it an easy place for bacteria to fester and eat away at your teeth’s soft, supportive tissues.
+Periodontal therapy aims to restore the damaged tissue of your gums caused by gum disease.
+Dental plaque is the main cause of gum disease, making it essential to practice good brushing and flossing habits daily.
+However, the mouth has many hard-to-reach areas, making it easy for bacteria to fester and eat away at your teeth’s soft, supportive tissues.
 When this happens, our doctors will need to begin treating you through our variety of periodontal therapy treatment solutions, which can include:

 • Dental Cleaning – Often, if we catch plaque and tartar early enough, we can prevent gingivitis from progressing to gum disease.
-This is why we recommend scheduling regular dental cleanings with our team, at least twice a year, to avoid bacteria buildup.
+We recommend scheduling regular dental cleanings with our team at least twice yearly to avoid bacteria buildup.

 • Scaling and Root Planing – This technique involves a deep cleaning below the gum line if the pockets between your gums and teeth are too big.

-• Laser Dentistry – Our laser dentistry solutions allow us to gently remove the diseased tissue and tartar buildup from the gum line through the use of the latest dental technology.
+• Laser Dentistry – Our solutions allow us to gently remove the diseased tissue and tartar buildup from the gum line using the latest dental technology.

 Periodontal Therapy FAQs